Published: Lexology/Getting The Deal Through, May 2022

 - upon a third party’s complaint of a violation of their rights as a result of competition infringement;

-- upon a submission of a public body on violations of the competition law; or
+- upon a submission of a public body on violations of Law of Ukraine On Protection of Economic Competition (2001); or

 - on the AMCU’s initiative.